matheuscvp/matheuscvp/README.md

 My best technologies are React, React Native and Redux.

 ## 🔭 I’m currently working on:
-* 7COMm - People and Tech to Transform as a Full Stack (Front End focused) Software Developer
+* 7COMm - People and Tech to Transform as a Full Stack (Front End focused) Software Developer since Nov/2021
   * Here I work with React, React Native, Redux, Javascript, Typescript and Material UI.
 My responsibilities are to develop new features, fix bugs and improve the codebase.
 To make that improvements I use the best practices of the technologies and the best practices of software development.
 And to do that I dialogue with the team and the product owner to understand the needs and the best way to implement the features.

 ## Projects: